SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/install-collector-on-linux.md

 It is going to perform the following operations:

-* install or upgrade operation by placing the latest version as `/usr/local/bin/otelcol-sumo`,
+* Install or upgrade operation by placing the latest version as `/usr/local/bin/otelcol-sumo`,
-* get [static configuration](https://github.com/SumoLogic/sumologic-otel-collector/blob/main/examples/sumologic.yaml) and place it as `/etc/otelcol-sumo/sumologic.yaml`
+* Get [static configuration](https://github.com/SumoLogic/sumologic-otel-collector/blob/main/examples/sumologic.yaml) and place it as `/etc/otelcol-sumo/sumologic.yaml`
-* create user configuration directory (`/etc/otelcol-sumo/conf.d`) with `common.yaml` file which will contain installation token
+* Create user configuration directory (`/etc/otelcol-sumo/conf.d`) with `common.yaml` file which will contain installation token

-* for Systemd:
+* For Systemd:

-  * the script is going to get [Systemd service configuration][service file] and place it as `/etc/systemd/system/otelcol-sumo.service`
+  * The script is going to get [Systemd service configuration][service file] and place it as `/etc/systemd/system/otelcol-sumo.service`
-  * create a `otelcol-sumo` user and group which will be used to run the service
+  * Create a `otelcol-sumo` user and group which will be used to run the service
-  * enable `otelcol-sumo` service
+  * Enable `otelcol-sumo` service
-  * start `otelcol-sumo` service
+  * Start `otelcol-sumo` service

-#### Script options
+#### 3. Script Options

 The following arguments can be passed to the script: